LukasJoswiak/etch/README.md

 # Etch

 Etch is a simple, responsive theme for [Hugo](https://gohugo.io) with a focus on writing.
+A live demo is available at https://themes.gohugo.io/theme/etch/.

 ![screenshot](https://raw.githubusercontent.com/LukasJoswiak/etch/master/images/screenshot_small.png)